Central Administration Structure

 RCM provides an incentive structure that encourages and rewards revenue generation and cost saving at all levels.
 It requires awareness among all faculty and staff members of financial implications of decisions at the policy and operational levels.
 Under RCM system, a unit in AIT can be categorized as either a responsibility center (RC) or a service center (SC).

 A responsibility center (RC) is a unit that is expected to generate sufficient revenue to fully cover its direct and indirect expenses.
 As a financial incentive, an RC retains part of its net surplus into its Capital Fund.

-Currently, AIT has 3 academic RCs (SET, SERD, and SOM), and 12 Outreach RCs (AIT Extension, AIT Solutions, RRC.AP, GIC, CoE‐Nano, SDCC, IntERLab, AITIS, LC, AITCV, Special Degree Programs, and AIT Assets).
+Currently, AIT has 3 academic RCs (SET, SERD, and SOM), and 12 Outreach RCs (AIT Extension, AIT Solutions, RRC.AP, GIC, CoE‐Nano, CCA@AIT, IntERLab, AITIS, LC, AITCV, Special Degree Programs, and AIT Assets).
 The current restructure does not affect any change on School Deans, Executive Directors and Directors of all RCs.

 F. Service Centers (SCs)

 A service center (SC) is a unit whose primary purpose is to provide services and support to President, VPs, Deans and RC Directors within the policy and budget framework established by the Board and the President.
 At the end of a fiscal year, the cost of all SCs will be allocated among all RC users of services based on pre-determined cost drivers.